South Darfur: Geography

-Prior to the creation of two new states in the Darfur region in January 2012, South Darfur had an area of 127300 km2 and an estimated population of approximately 2,890,000 (2006).
-Nyala is the capital of the state.
-The State was affected by the 2010 Sahel famine.
+Prior to the creation of two new states in the Darfur region in January 2012, South Darfur encompassed a much larger territory with an area of 127300 km2 and an estimated population of approximately 2,890,000 in 2006.
+The eastern portion of this territory was subsequently carved out to form East Darfur.
+The state has a hot semi-arid climate and is prone to severe droughts; it was heavily affected by the 2010 Sahel famine.